Love, Obligation, and the Limits of Care

 Love Does Not Mean Doing Everything

-In the United States, nearly 50 million family members provide unpaid caregiving, contributing over $300 billion annually in labor.
-Many deliver care equivalent to a second full-time job.
+In the United States, nearly 50 million family members provide unpaid care, equating to more than $300 billion annually in labor.
+For many, caregiving becomes a second full-time job.

 By the time hospice enters the picture, families have usually already “done everything.”

 They have rearranged work schedules, monitored medications, managed symptoms, attended appointments, and lived in constant vigilance.
 When families say, “We just want to make sure we tried,” they are not expressing indecision.
-They are expressing devotion shaped by fear of regret.
+They are expressing devotion shaped by fear of regret over biologic certainty.

 Hospice reframes the metric of love.